 Discover | Remember | Share

-The programme is a unique opportunity for schools and community groups across the UK to mark the centenary of the Armistice, and to discover and commemorate the contributions of the RAF in the First World War and the present day.
-The project has free informative resources and funding available, inviting groups to discover local RAF history and to commemorate First World War service personnel in 2018.
+The programme was a unique opportunity for schools and community groups across the UK to mark the centenary of the Armistice, and to discover and commemorate the contributions of the RAF in the First World War and the present day.
+The project invited groups to discover local RAF history and to commemorate First World War service personnel in 2018.

 Sign up to our newsletter on our subscribe page.

-Remember RAF100 is funded by the Ministry of Housing, Communities and Local Government.
+Remember RAF100 is led by Big Ideas and funded by the Ministry of Housing, Communities and Local Government (MHCLG) and RAF100, through the Chancellor’s LIBOR funds.
 Remember RAF100 is part of Remember Together, which brings diverse communities together to commemorate shared – and often sidelined – heritage, bringing significant marginalised heritage into the mainstream.